 To put it in perspective:Only 6 out of 100 women that are assaulted, report it.
 See reasons above.

 Due to the ginormous hassle that is reporting assault or abuse, people very rarely lie about it.
-It’s way too much work, on top of dealing with the inevitable trauma following the assault.
+It’s way too much work, and liars are usually pretty lazy.

 Cat calls suck, think about it.
 The issue with cat calls (#StreetHarassment) are not about girl’s inability to accept a compliment, or about girls that don’t know how to be grateful.
 It’s about the fact that guys very often feel like they can just comment on how we look, and that it’s really creepy, most of the time.